 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to update the Themed Reviews that were published prior to September 2018, however, any new Themed Reviews will be published.
+For this reason, we do not plan to fix the below documents:

 Any new PDFs or Word documents we publish will meet accessibility standards.

 This statement was prepared on 01/12/2020.
 It was last reviewed on 03/06/2021.

 This website was last tested on 01/12/20.
 The test was carried out by F1000Research’s Quality Assurance (QA) team.

 We tested for keyboard accessibility on the homepage, browse page and article pages.
 All pages were also tested to ensure they can be tabbed all the way through, that all actions can be made via keyboard and that the highlighted item is clear.

 These parameters were checked on all main browsers including Chrome, Firefox and Edge.